Postcards from the Perimeter

 To read on-line about The Great Northern via “Road Trip USA”, click here.

 Indeed, the railroad runs right next to the highway.
-Most of the towns I’ve passed through are centered around a railroad stop with a big grey grain elevator just like the one in the Perimeter Postcard above.
+Most of the towns we’ve passed through are centered around a railroad stop with a big grey grain elevator just like the one in the Perimeter Postcard above.

 Visiting Shep on the Way Back to US-2